Through The Fibro Fog

 Instructions

-• Once the traybake has been roasting for 30 minutes make a herb oil by adding a small handful of thyme with 2 tbsps of olive oil to a pestle and mortar or small bowl.
+• Make a herb oil by adding a small handful of thyme with 2 tablespoon of olive oil, salt and black pepper (if using) to a pestle and mortar or small bowl.
 Bruise the thyme and mix into the olive oil.

-• Remove the traybake from the oven once the ricotta has started to lightly brown.
-Drizzle over the herb oil, and season with more salt and pepper to taste.
+• Remove the sheet pan from the oven once the ricotta has started to lightly brown.
+Drizzle over the herb oil, and serve immediately.

 Notes